21 Easy Front House Landscape Ideas for Curb Appeal

 By creating and tending to a themed garden, you can enhance the look of your home and create a special little oasis to relax in.

-Plant an Herb Garden
+Grow an Herb Garden by the Door

-Plant an Herb Garden
+Grow an Herb Garden by the Door

 You can easily enhance your front landscape by planting an herb garden!
 Not only do herbs add a delightful aroma and visual appeal, but they also provide fresh ingredients for your kitchen.